Eschatologue/CM_wiki/docs/spells/3rd-level.md

 **Components:** V, S
 **Duration:** Concentration, up to 1 minute

 This spell bestows hope and vitality.
 Choose any number of creatures within range.
-For the duration, each target has :d20-adv: **Advantage** on Wisdom :d20-save: **Saving Throws** and death :d20-save: **Saving Throw**s, and regains the maximum number of Hit Points possible from any healing.
+For the duration, each target has :d20-adv: **Advantage** on Wisdom :d20-save: **Saving Throws** and death :d20-save: **Saving Throws**, and regains the maximum number of Hit Points possible from any healing.

 ### Bestow Curse
 *3rd-level Necromancy*